lain7891/A-Novel-Choice/README.md

  * mysql2<br/>
  * sequelize<br/>
  * sequelize-cli<br/>
+ * ESLint<br/>

+ ## User Story

+AS A book club member
+I WANT the book club to read the book that is most voted on our list SO THAT we can read a book that most members want to read, making the selection process quick & painless.

  ## Description
   Looking for your next book to read for your book club, but can’t decide on one.